matte63/scodify/README.md

 # Scodify

-Spotify playlist is the best IDE.
+Spotify playlists are the best IDE.